LSmyrnaios/PublicationsRetriever/README.md

 # PublicationsRetriever    ![Build Status](https://github.com/LSmyrnaios/PublicationsRetriever/workflows/Java%20CI%20with%20Maven/badge.svg?branch=master)

-A Java-program which retrieves the Document and Dataset Urls from the given Publication-Web-Pages and if wanted, it can also download the full-texts.<br>
+A Java-program which retrieves the Document and Dataset Urls from the given Publication-Web-Pages and if wanted, it can also download the full-texts and/or upload them to an **S3 Object Store**.<br>
-It is being developed for the European organization: [**OpenAIRE**](https://www.openaire.eu/). <br>
+Afterwards, these full-text documents are mined, in order to enrich a much more complete set of OpenAIRE publications with inference links, in the [**OpenAIRE Research Graph**](https://graph.openaire.eu/).<br>

-Afterwards, these full-text documents are mined, in order to enrich a much more complete set of OpenAIRE publications with inference links.<br>
+This program is used either as a stand-alone download-tool for full-texts and datasets, or as a library for the [UrlsWorker](https://code-repo.d4science.org/lsmyrnaios/UrlsWorker) code, of OpenAIRE's "**PDF Aggregation Service**". <br>

 The **PublicationsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, the PubPages, the Document or Dataset Urls, a series of informative booleans, the *MD5* "fileHash", the "fileSize" and a "comment".<br>